 Minimal Mitigation Moderate Mitigation Substantial Mitigation Clean and disinfect frequently touched surfaces daily.
-A Clean and disinfect frequently touched surfaces multiple times per day or per shift for multishift operations.
+Clean and disinfect frequently touched surfaces multiple times per day.
 Close areas where employees were present within past seven days with a positive test for COVID-19 and conduct thorough cleaning and disinfection of the entire area.
-A Industrial / professional cleaning of the entire site after persons suspected/confirmed to have COVID-19 have been in a facility within seven days (see the CDC recommended guidelines here) or as recommended by your Health, Safety and Environment team.
+Industrial / professional cleaning of the entire site after persons suspected/confirmed to have COVID-19 have been in a facility within seven days (see the CDC recommended guidelines here) or as recommended by your Health, Safety and Environment team.

 Even under normal business conditions, a facility should clean common touchpoints on a recurring schedule.
 Enhanced cleaning and disinfecting procedures are expected to increase significantly in frequency and be consistent with the level of risk mitigation required, as determined by business owners/site leaders in conjunction with state and/or county health departments and other public health officials, as well as the company's own unique circumstances.
+In both single-tenant and multi-tenant facilities as well as owner-operator facilities, a point person for each organization should consider regular and clear communication with building management on cleaning procedures.